veovera/enhanced-rtmp/docs/enhanced/enhanced-rtmp-v2.md

 +------------------------------------------------------------------------------------+------------------------------------------------------------------------------------+
 ¦                              Description Of Bitstream                              ¦                                  Enumerated Types                                  ¦
 +------------------------------------------------------------------------------------+------------------------------------------------------------------------------------+
-¦// Check if isExVideoHeader flag is set to 1, signaling E-RTMP                      ¦enum VideoFrameType {                                                               ¦
+¦// Check if isExVideoHeader flag is set to 1, signaling enhanced RTMP               ¦enum VideoFrameType {                                                               ¦
 ¦// video mode.
 In this case, VideoCodecId's 4-bit unsigned binary (UB[4])           ¦  // 0 - reserved                                                                   ¦
 ¦// should not be interpreted as a codec identifier.
 Instead, these                  ¦  KeyFrame                = 1,    // a seekable frame                               ¦
 ¦// UB[4] bits should be interpreted as VideoPacketType.                             ¦  InterFrame              = 2,    // a non - seekable frame                         ¦
 ¦isExVideoHeader = UB[1]                                                             ¦  DisposableInterFrame    = 3,    // H.263 only                                     ¦
 ¦videoFrameType = UB[3] as VideoFrameType                                            ¦  GeneratedKeyFrame       = 4,    // reserved for server use only                   ¦
 ¦                                                                                    ¦                                                                                    ¦
 ¦if (isExVideoHeader == 0) {                                                         ¦  // If videoFrameType is not ignored and is set to VideoFrameType.Command,         ¦
 ¦  // Utilize the VideoCodecId values and the bitstream description                  ¦  // the payload will not contain video data.
 Instead, (Ex)VideoTagHeader           ¦
 ¦  // as defined in the legacy [FLV] specification.
 Refer to this                    ¦  // will be followed by a UI8, representing the following meanings:                ¦
 ¦  // version for the proper implementation details.                                 ¦  //                                                                                ¦
 ¦  videoCodecId = UB[4] as VideoCodecId                                              ¦  //     0 = Start of client-side seeking video frame sequence                      ¦
 ¦                                                                                    ¦  //     1 = End of client-side seeking video frame sequence                        ¦
 ¦  if (videoFrameType == VideoFrameType.Command) {                                   ¦  //                                                                                ¦
 ¦    videoCommand = UI8 as VideoCommand                                              ¦  // frameType is ignored if videoPacketType is VideoPacketType.MetaData            ¦
 ¦  }                                                                                 ¦  Command                = 5,     // video info / command frame                     ¦
 ¦}                                                                                   ¦                                                                                    ¦
 ¦                                                                                    ¦  // 6 = reserved                                                                   ¦
 ¦                                                                                    ¦  // 7 = reserved                                                                   ¦
 ¦                                                                                    ¦}                                                                                   ¦
 ¦                                                                                    ¦                                                                                    ¦
 ¦                                                                                    ¦enum VideoCommand {                                                                 ¦